websiddu/websiddu/about.md

 My name is Siddhartha, I'm a designer, developer, armature photographer sometimes a thinker hailing from a tiny South Indian [village](https://www.google.com/maps/@16.4209652,80.7832448,606m/data=!3m1!1e3).
 I currently work as a Sr. Interaction designer at [Google](https://about.google/intl/en_us/) living in the bay area.
 Before Google I was interning at [Yahoo](https://www.yahoo.com) and before that I worked at [TCS Innovation labs](https://www.tcs.com).

 I started this website to share some of my thoughts about design, tech or life in general.
-I also post pictures I clicked as an armature photographer when travelling on this website.
+I also post pictures I clicked as an armature photographer on this site.

 ![Siddhartha Gudipati](https://res.cloudinary.com/websiddu/image/upload/c_scale,w_800/v1564824294/photos/misc/sid_1.jpg)